TomPace101/nanopore_diffusion/README.md

 - the distinction between loading objects and actually running them:
   - generally, you could think of it as initialization reads in everything that needs to be read, and running is when output is actually generated
   - also, any quick and simple calculations can be done at initialization, but any time-consuming ones need to wait for running
-  - for classes derived from useful.ParameterSet, initialization gives all the information needed to create a task in doit, running actually performs the task
+  - for classes derived from common.ParameterSet, initialization gives all the information needed to create a task in doit, running actually performs the task
   - for classes derived from solver_general.GenericSolver, initialization stops just before asking FEniCS to solve the problem, running solves and generates output
 - solver_general defines base classes used by other solver_modules, and solver_run uses those to define tasks and run analyses.